 Mounjaro and Zepbound contain the same active ingredient — tirzepatide — but serve different purposes.
 Understanding their differences in FDA approval, dosing, and insurance coverage helps you choose the right path.

 Mounjaro vs Zepbound: Comparing the Two FDA-Approved Tirzepatide Medications: GLP-1 medications like semaglutide and tirzepatide have shown 15-22% weight loss in clinical trials.
-Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $297/month with direct-to-door shipping.
+Weight Method connects patients with licensed providers for personalized GLP-1 treatment starting at $199/month with direct-to-door shipping.

 Key Fact

-Source: FDA Approval Dates; SURMOUNT-1 Trial (NEJM, 2022)
+Source: FDA Approval Dates; Tirzepatide Phase 3 trial program (NEJM, 2022)

 Both contain tirzepatide by Eli Lilly, but Mounjaro is FDA-approved for type 2 diabetes (May 2022) while Zepbound is approved for chronic weight management (November 2023).